Posts Tagged ‘katana’

 The dragon encourages us to act heroically as this will ultimately lead to a more meaningful and treasured life.
 So in 2024 let’s continuously raise our own personal standards.
 Stand for excellence.
 Act heroically.
 And life’s treasures will abound for those that live accordingly.

-Our landmark Japanese Sword Catalogue 40 has been updated on April 1, 2024.
-There are just a few swords left to collect spanning over 700 years of samurai history.
-Please fill out our Contact Unique Japan Form to join our VIP Email list to gain access to Catalogue 40 and future Catalogue 41 before they are released publicly.
+There is just one sword left in Japanese Sword Catalogue 41.
+Please fill out our Contact Unique Japan Form to join our VIP Email list to gain access to Catalogue 41 and future catalogues BEFORE they are released publicly.

 Pablo Kuntz